abhibp1993/PoluluMotor/README.md

 - PID Algorithm
 - Limitations

+The discussion about the example codes with few other tips may be found at this [link](http://abhisheknkulkarni.wix.com/mypage#!PoluluMotor-Control-Library-for-Arduino/c1tpd/1)

 ## 1. Installation
 Download the ZIP archive from the git or clone the repository on your desktop.
 Move the complete folder in Arduino Library folder.